How To Tweak Your Skincare Routine for the Seasons Change

 So, you’ve created life-long summer memories.
 The summer sun has massaged your skin, hopefully bringing out a natural tan.
-Just in case you are still caught up in sun fun, consider this your friendly reminder: Autumn/winter is coming.
-And, when the weather changes, your skincare routine also needs changing.
+Just in case you are still caught up in sun fun, consider this a friendly reminder: Autumn/winter is coming.
+And, when the weather changes, your skincare routine also needs to change.

 So, here they are.
 If you want to protect your skin this winter, keep reading...

 Time goes quickly, so those chilly mornings will come sooner than we all think.
 When it’s colder, your skin is more likely to experience dryness, irritation, and redness.
 So, it’s a perfect time to stock up on your hydration-packed essentials.
 Moisture masks, lip balms, skin moisturizers, and body butter.
 You get the gist.

 Winter dryness can affect your fingers, hands, neck, and body.
 According to Harvard Health, your skin may feel itchy and uncomfortable as well.
 So, it's important to add extra hydration to your routine.